mcsiple/mmrefpoints/README.md

 ## Details

-This R package contains the functions used in the Marine Mammal Bycatch Impacts Exploration Tool (mmBIET), a Shiny app built by Margaret Siple and André Punt for the Ocean Modeling Forum’s [Marine Mammal Bycatch Working Group](https://oceanmodelingforum.org/working-groups/marine-mammal-bycatch-working-group/).
+This R package contains the functions used in the Marine Mammal Bycatch Impacts Exploration Tool (mmBIET), a Shiny app built by Margaret Siple, André Punt, and the Ocean Modeling Forum’s [Marine Mammal Bycatch Working Group](https://oceanmodelingforum.org/working-groups/marine-mammal-bycatch-working-group/).

-The app is available [here](https://msiple.shinyapps.io/mammaltool/).
-The functions in this package, and the app, are both intended to be used in cases where data on bycatch and/or population status are sparse or unavailable.
+The functions in this package, and the Shiny app, are intended to be used in cases where data on bycatch and/or population status are sparse or unavailable.

 Our target audience is stakeholders interested in projecting marine mammal populations to examine the impacts of bycatch.
 Those code could